njaldea/nil-xit-test/doc/01-gtest.md

-# nil-xit-test Documentation
+# xit-test Documentation

-Complete reference for using nil-xit-test with Google Test.
+Complete reference for using xit-test with Google Test.

 ## Getting Started